The Center for Community on Avenue D

 Girls enter a new world filled with hope, imagination and possibility for the future…

 The Lamarr-Lovelace Labs are the epicenter of all technology-related programs and equipment.
-The Labs are home to The East Village Planetarium, a 64 seat 30′ dome that teaches earth and sky science, astro-visualization and digital design.
+The Labs are home to The East Village Planetarium, a 64 seat 30′ dome that teaches earth and sky science, astro-visualization and digital design to schools and small group classes.
 The Media Center offers computer stations with free wireless Internet access, and classes in graphic design, web design and digital photography.

 Digital filmmaking and editing classes also take place here.
 Simultaneously, girls take their digital film, photography and IT courses, while school classes and the general public participate in film festivals and screening events in the Center for Media and Social Justice screening room.
 The WGRL/Girls Out Loud sound design studio is the site for live programming, podcasting, and digital journalism activities.

 Program development offices, conference and training rooms share space with the Counseling, Career and Leadership Center where girls can meet with nurse educators, nutritionists, social workers, career counselors, and college advisors.
-Ongoing leadership development and civic engagement programs take place here.
+Ongoing mentoring, tutoring, academic support, leadership development and civic engagement programs take place here.

 Alphabet City Art School houses large light-filled art studios used for painting, drawing and other materials arts classes.
 The Art + Community Gallery, site of LESGC’s teen curatorial training programs, acts as a venue for a wide range of art exhibitions.